kevinwalker26/ubiquitous-meme/proposal.md

 1. Name: Badger Planner

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

 The output will be some sort of notification.
 The email will be a base string value that is concatenated with the inputs to give an alert.
 It may have to send multiple notifications at different times.
-Another output would to be display the current outputs of the assingments.
+Another form of output will be within the app which is described below.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

 The item's due date, the name of the item, the priority of the item (how urgent the item should be completed) and the course that the item is for, as well as a boolean variable that marks whether the item has been completed or not.
-From the user interface it will be inserted into the text boxes and be accepted as multiple separate strings following this format  \n`<(name) (mm dd yy) (course) priority>`
+From the user interface it will be inserted into the text boxes and be accepted as multiple separate strings following this format
+`<(name) (mm dd yy) (course) priority>`
+This has the first three items as type string and then priority will be an integer.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 When user enter the interface, on the left of the graph is the current assignments that users need to complete.
 The interface will send notifications to users according to the priority of assignments.
-On the right fo the grapn are a list of completed assignment which records completed assignments.
+On the right there is a list of completed assignment which records completed assignments.
 When the assignments are completed, the interface will move the assignment from left to right.
 The bottom line are operations to create a new assignment.

 [Sample User Interface](https://drive.google.com/open?id=1hKOlTOXYx_IMB-r_j_UAClqE0BM5muOl)